 - 2 green chili peppers (like serrano, minced)

-- 1-2 tbsp hot chili sauce (use more or less based on your preference)
+- 1-2 tablespoon hot chili sauce (use more or less based on your preference)

-- 2 tbsp rice vinegar (or apple cider vinegar)
+- 2 tablespoon rice vinegar (or apple cider vinegar)

 - 4 cups vegetable stock